SSL/TLS certificate doesn’t cost a penny. Thanks to Let’s Encrypt.

 - Select the one you want and OK

-You see the entire process to get SSL cert is very easy.
-If you are looking for SSL cert in free then you may tryout Let’s Encrypt.
+You see, the entire process to get SSL cert is very easy.

-Once you have SSL certificate enabled for your website then don’t forget to have proper monitoring in place so you get notified before it expires.
+Once you have an SSL certificate enabled for your website, then don’t forget to test the site for SSL/TLS vulnerability and misconfiguration.